Table of Contents

 Emergency water storage is extremely important for everyone, especially preppers.
 Water is life, literally.
 We use water for almost everything.
 In my opinion, it is the single most important prep out there.
-There are many forms in which you can purchase water and store it.
+There are many forms in which you can purchase water and store it. to have emergency water storage.
 Some are better than others.
 I’d like to discuss the options here, and you can make your choices to suit your personal needs from there.
 In this article, I will discuss bottled water, canned water, and rainwater collection.
 Three very different methods of water storage.

 This post contains affiliate links

 Bottled water.
 It is a great short term solution to having water on hand.
 It’s also pretty inexpensive.
 So a great beginner prep.
 We all have to start somewhere, and something is far better than nothing, in my opinion.
 Bottled water has a shelf life of about 6-12 months before the plastic bottles begin to break down and leach chemicals into the contents of the bottles, which you then consume.

 The bottles breaking down also has the potential for leakage.
 Which is just a mess, and who wants that?
 I find I keep a couple cases on hand in the winter, when/if we are expecting a snowstorm or bad weather where I may not be able to make it to the store for a few days.
 It is perfect for situations like that.
 Or, if I have family coming to stay, I’ll pick up some just in case.
 It is definitely not a good solution for long term though.
 But, it is certainly a good starting point for any beginning prepper.
 We all have to start somewhere!

 The key here is if you’re keeping bottled water is use it.
 Cycle through it just like you would food in your pantry.
 That way there is no chance for the bottles to break down.
 I find that I use these in the summer a lot because it is hot, and we throw a bunch in the refrigerator to always have cold water available.
 I also monitor and document my water consumption, and these make that easy as well.
 Which translates to, it is pretty easy for me to cycle through them.